coni2k/SS/Notes.md

 ..
 Now, if you do a ko.toJSON(viewModel) or ko.toJSON(selectedItem), you will just get your item and not the style object.
 The toJSON() method will see that selectedItem is an observable and then unwrap it.
 It does not look for any properties/observables attached to the observable itself (which is a function).
 So, this is a nice way to hide values that are not important to send back to the server.

-. sudokuId as querystring - and the application should listen when its loading - localhost/5 - load sudoku 5
-history.js?!

 . proper new/remove hint - is it possible to merge hint + square
 dynamic hints?